-Stamping out bullying is one of the Academy’s highest priorities.
-Every student has the right to work and socialise at the Academy without fear of intimidation, threats or rudeness.
+Stamping out bullying is so important to us all.
+Every student has the right to work and socialise at the academy without fear of intimidation, threats or rudeness.
 Every student has the right to be treated with respect.

-- Developing an ongoing study of black spots at the Academy where bullying has occurred in the past.
+- Develop an ongoing study of black spots at the academy where bullying has occurred in the past.
 In the outside areas, vegetation has been cut and exclusion zones established.

-- Establishing an Ambassador team to support vulnerable students.
+- Establish an Ambassador team to support vulnerable students.

-- A regular review of staff roster duties to ensure optimum monitoring of the Academy.
+- Review staff roster duties to ensure optimum monitoring of the academy.

-- Regular surveys of students to assess their views of the problem.
+- Survey of students to assess their views of the problem.

-- Senior members of staff monitoring arrivals and departures from the Academy.
+- Monitor arrivals and departures from the academy.

-- Strong Transition programme from July of year 6.
+- Implement a strong transition programme from July of Year 6.

 Anti-Bullying Strategy at Victory

-The Pastoral Manager Team will look into the incident and deal with it appropriately and as quickly as possible.
+If your child is being bullied, they must report this to their Year Team or Form Tutor, who will look into the incident and deal with it appropriately and as quickly as possible.

 A record will be kept of the incident.